hack3rs.ca network-security

 3. Measuring Improvement Over Time

-Track a small set of improvement metrics: time to triage, time to containment, repeat incident patterns, alert noise on key detections, and percent of overdue hardening actions.
+Track a small number of improvement metrics you will actually review: time to triage, time to containment, repeat incident patterns, alert noise on critical detections, and the percentage of overdue hardening actions.
+Metrics nobody reviews do not change behavior.

-Celebrate improvements that remove analyst toil or reduce blast radius.
-Continuous improvement is not only about preventing incidents; it is also about making response faster and safer when incidents happen.
+Acknowledge improvements that remove analyst toil or reduce blast radius.
+Continuous improvement is not only about preventing incidents — it is about making response faster, safer, and less dependent on tribal knowledge when the next one arrives.

 Normal Behavior